C R G CRG Reports Exterior Engine 1967 Model ID

 Ignition Coils

-This listing is for the coils used in production.
+These listings are for the ignition coils used in production.
 The coil and bracket were shipped as an assembly to the assembly plant.
 What is a bit different is they used the coil to ID the assembly.
 So the last three digits of the assembly part # were the numbers embossed into the coil (even though the coils may have internally been the same).
 The various brackets changed the angle and/or location of the coil for clearance, normally for air cleaner clearance.
 The BR (for ballast resister) embossed on the coil went to B-R for 69 (the drawing change was dated 9/12/68).

-From the AIMs and broadcast sheets and car data (only the last three digits were embossed on the coil):
+From the AIMs and broadcast sheets and car data (note that only the last three digits were embossed on the coil):

 293 Coil and Delco Remy script